Furness Quay Major Residential Development – Salford Quays, Manchester

 The pre-application public consultations and presentations to the Parish Council responded to local concern about traffic generation and capacity of existing village services.
 On adjacent land, a full planning application was submitted concurrently by others.
 It was imperative that we responded quickly to amend our indicative masterplan and fully justify why our site was equal; if not preferable to the adjacent application site.
 Whilst our land is further from the village core and Conservation Area, we convinced the local authority that our site was sustainable in transport connectivity, reusing previously developed land and sufficiently separated from listed buildings that would not detract from the historic village core.

 The application was approved within four months of submission.
 Alan Syers, portfolio director at Evans Property Group, said: “We are delighted to have been given the green light to transform this strategic site into a high quality housing development to help meet local needs and support the viability and vitality of Tockwith village.”

 “The plans evolved through engagement with local stakeholders, officers at the Council and local residents resulting in a scheme which adopts good design principles and responds positively to local characteristics.
 We are looking forward to implementing our proposed scheme in due course.”

-Bowman Riley Architects designed a new four bedroom detached stone family home in the Skipton area for a private client.
+Bowman Riley designed a new four bedroom detached stone family home in the Skipton, North Yorkshire for a private client.

 The client purchased a house in a desirable rural location with picturesque views.
 The client loved the plot and position of the house but not the property itself.

 We worked closely with the client to achieve planning consent for a new home.
-Our strategy involved submitting an initial application for an extension to make the existing house bigger and be re-clad in stone.
-We subsequently applied for a complete new build property to the specification of the previous applications, so they drawings were the same and would not be refused.
+Our strategy involved submitting an initial application for an extension and be re-clad in stone.
+We then applied for a new build to the specification of the previous application, so the drawings were the same and would not be refused.